Current and temperature imbalances in parallel-connected grid storage battery modules: Experiments

 The test module was constructed with four 280 Ah LFP cells manufactured by RJ Energy.
 These were connected in parallel in the ladder configuration shown in Fig.\ \ref{fig:moduleWiringDiagram}, amounting to \SI{1120}{Ah} of energy storage.
 A \SI{20}{\micro\ohm} shunt current sensor was connected between the negative terminal of every cell and a single busbar that was used as the negative terminal of the module.
 On the positive side, the DC bus consisted of either a busbar or a resistive component connected between each cell to achieve different permutations of the test cases.
 The cells were placed in an enclosure with fans mounted on one side for cooling, replicating typical thermal management conditions for a grid storage module.
 A diagram of the test module is shown in Fig.\ \ref{fig:moduleWiringDiagram}.

 To achieve contact resistances similar to those of welded connections, busbars were cleaned with isopropyl alcohol, and an electrically conductive paste was applied to each connection surface.
-Parasitic resistances from busbar connections and other passive components were measured and recorded for each test.
+Parasitic resistances from busbar connections and other passive components were recorded using pulse measurements.
 The designed resistance configurations and actual measured values are shown in Table \ref{tab:R_Vals}.
 Resistances were selected based on a review of grid storage engineering practices and joining technologies \cite{SCHIMPE2018211, ZWICKER2020100017, RENIERS2023120774, 7854664}, with the intention that the test module be as similar as possible to a true grid storage battery pack.

 For each test, the procedure was as follows: (a) set the resistance values according to the required configuration in Table \ref{tab:R_Vals}; (b) charge module at 0.25C; (c) rest for 1 hour to reach equilibrium; (d) discharge at 0.45C (504 A) with a constant current until module terminal voltage reaches \SI{2.5}{V} or a cell safety limit is reached.
 During this process, individual cell voltages, currents, tab temperatures and body temperatures were measured.
 All cycling was performed using two ITECH IT6015C-80-450 bidirectional power supplies operating in parallel.